antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 - We cannot see the intermediate results and adjust accordingly
 - Multiple (slow) executions would be needed to get desired results

-**Remark:** The very first version of this article was made "Text::CodeProcessing" via Markdown execution (or weaving.)
+**Remark:** The very first version of this article was made with "Text::CodeProcessing" via Markdown execution (or weaving.)
 Then Comma's REPL was used, for extending and refining the examples.
 "Jupyter::Kernel" was also used for a few of the sections.